Condensed Matter Theory Group

 George Wang from our group also presented a talk on "Simulations of the Time Dependent Crystallization of Amorphous Thin Films".

-New National Science Foundation Grant awarded!
+New National Science Foundation Grant!
 The group has been awarded a new grant from the National Science Foundation for 2013-2016.

 Southern California Physics GRE Boot Camp, August 23-24, 2013 at CSU Long Beach

-The next boot camp organized by the CPAPC here in southern CA by C. Kwon and A.B. takes place Friday August 23 and Saturday 24th, 2013.
+The southern CA Physics GRE Boot Camp sponsored by the CPAPC and organized by C. Kwon and A.B. took place Friday August 23 and Saturday 24th, 2013.

 Congratulations to Adam Moke who has been added to the Dean's list of University Scholars and Artists,